tech-meetup-website/tech-meetup-website/README.md

 # Tech Meetup Website

-This project is a collaboration between multiple groups to help get an online presence up and running
+This project is a collaboration between multiple groups to help get an online presence up and running.

-The meetup group may be interested in:

-A common meetup site may have this content:
+## Example New Jekyll Site Setup
+To see a few commits' worth of site setup, check out [this repo](https://github.com/caseywatts/novacodecoffee.github.io/commits/master) - the first 7 commits are what were needed to get a barebones site up.

+## Common site content
 - Home Page
   - Banner image
   - Description